Asia-Pacific needs 20,000 new aircraft by 2044

 Asia-Pacific will need 20,000 new aircraft over next two decades: Airbus

-Boeing adds that South-east Asia will need about 5,000 new planes by 2044
+Boeing adds that South-east Asia will require about 5,000 new planes by 2044

 - The global aircraft fleet is expected to double to 49,210 in 2044 from 24,730 in service in 2024.
 PHOTO: CMG